 Those three numbers are fine and good but we want to see what they mean in 3D space, right?
-Traditionally, a Processing sketch would be used to read the serial data and convert it to a 3D rotation - but thanks to Web Serial API we can use any Chrome browser - a lot easier than installing Processing!
+Traditionally, a Processing sketch would be used to read the serial data and convert it to a 3D rotation - but thanks to Web Serial API we can use any Chrome browser, or Firefox 151 or later - a lot easier than installing Processing!

-Start by installing the Chrome browser if you haven't yet.
+Start by installing the Chrome browser or the latest Firefox.

 Visit chrome://flags from within Chrome.
 Find and enable the experimental web platform features